AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

     exception
        when Constraint_Error =>
           Put_Line ("FAILURE");
-    end;
+    end Some_Process;

 In the code above, the :ada:`Value` function has a handler specifically for :ada:`Constraint_Error` as before, but also now has a handler for all other exceptions.
-For any exception other than Constraint_Error function :ada:`Value` returns -1.
-If you remove :ada:`Value`'s handler for :ada:`Constraint_Error` (lines 7 and 8) then the other "anonymous" handler will catch the exception and -1 will be returned instead of zero.
+For any exception other than :ada:`Constraint_Error`, function :ada:`Value` returns -1.
+If you remove the function's handler for :ada:`Constraint_Error` (lines 7 and 8) then the other "anonymous" handler will catch the exception and -1 will be returned instead of zero.

+There are additional capabilities for exceptions but now you have a good foundation for understanding how they work, especially their dynamic nature at run-time.

 Understanding Dynamic Checks versus Formal Proof
 ------------------------------------------------

-So far, we have discussed language-defined checks inserted by the compiler for verification at run-time.
+So far, we have discussed language-defined checks inserted by the compiler for verification at run-time, leading to exceptions being raised.
 We saw that these dynamic checks verified semantic conditions ensuring proper execution, such as preventing writing past the end of a buffer, or exceeding an application-specific integer range constraint, and so on.
 These checks are defined by the language because they apply generally and can be expressed in language-defined terms.

 *Developers* can also define dynamic checks.
 These checks specify component-specific or application-specific conditions, expressed in terms defined by the component or application.
 We will refer to these checks as "user-defined" for convenience.
+(Be sure you understand that we are not talking about user-defined *exceptions* here.)

 Like the language-defined checks, user-defined checks must be true at run-time.
-All checks consist of boolean conditions, which is why we can refer to them as assertions: their conditions are asserted to be true by the developer and can be verified at run-time.
+All checks consist of Boolean conditions, which is why we can refer to them as assertions: their conditions are asserted to be true by the compiler or developer.

-Assertions come in several forms, some relatively low-level, such as a simple pragma Assert, and some high-level, such as type invariants and contracts.
+Assertions come in several forms, some relatively low-level, such as a simple pragma :ada:`Assert`, and some high-level, such as type invariants and contracts.
 These forms will be presented in detail in a later section, but we will illustrate some of them here.